 Visit famous temples in Himachal Pradesh to celebrate Chaitra Navratri in April this year, for its peaceful environs and rich cultural traditions

-Himachal Pradesh is also known as the Devbhoomi and is famous for its temples.
-People from Himachal Pradesh celebrate the two Navratra that takes place in April and October in the year with much devotion.
+Himachal Pradesh is also known as the Devbhoomi and is fa festivalmous for its temples.
+People from Himachal Pradesh celebrate the two Navratri that takes place in April and October in the year with much devotion.

 It is a time when people collectively pay their respect to the goddess Durga – the Goddess of cosmic powers.
 It is one the major festivals celebrated in the state, including other parts of the country.

-The Navratra melas are organised in almost every part of the state.
+The Navratri melas are organised in almost every part of the state.
 It’s an occasion to meet relatives and friends.

 During the festival, the devotees from India and abroad visit famous temples in Himachal Pradesh in Kangra, Una and Bilaspur districts of the state, to pay courtesy to goddess Durga.
 Thousands of devotees from all over India come every year to the Devi temples of Himachal.